seva3l/Map-Notes/README.md

 ## Usage

+- **Authentication**: Sign up or log in using your email and password.
 - **Viewing Notes**: Notes will be displayed as markers on the map.
 Tap a marker to view the note details.
 - **Adding Notes**: Long press on the map to create a new note at the selected location.
+Add a title, description, and optionally upload an image.
 - **Editing Notes**: Open a note from the map and modify its details.
+Changes will be automatically synced to Firestore.
 - **Deleting Notes**: Remove notes by selecting them from the map and using the delete option.
+This will remove the note from Firestore and any associated image from Firebase Storage.

+## Firebase Setup

+1. Create a new Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/)
+2. Enable Authentication, Firestore, and Storage in the Firebase console.
+3. Set up security rules for Firestore and Storage to ensure data protection.
+4. Add your Firebase configuration to the `.env` file as shown in the Setup & Installation section.

 ## Contributing